Royston (Herts) Bridge Club

 So we need to find three more tricks to make the slam, but do we look for them in hearts or diamonds?

 The knee-jerk play is to take the diamond finesse immediately at trick 2.
 But hang on a minute, you don't need six more tricks, just three more will do.
 If the heart finesse works, that's still twelve tricks, so there's no need to risk the diamond finesse.
 Whereas if the diamond finesse works, you're still only guaranteed two diamond tricks... which is one short of what you need.
 The diamond finesse is irrelevant unless West has the precise holding of a doubleton Kx.
-Otherwise, the suit doesn't come in without losing the lead, and you still need to take the heart finesse for the twelfth trick.
+Otherwise, the suit doesn't come in without losing the lead, and you need to take the heart finesse anyway for the twelfth trick.

 Needless to say, West has K and this line ends in disaster.
 But no worse than playing on diamonds, as both red kings are offside.